tomazy/xcell-slides/slides.md

 ???

-Then not so long time ago (2013), as a member of a small team, I was hired by an HR company in Singapore to build a payroll system.
+A few years back (2013), as a member of a small team, I was hired by an HR company in Singapore to build a payroll system.

 To see if we're capable of understanding the requirements, they asked us first to create a payroll calculator that they could test their corner cases with.